DeveloppeurPascal/Game-LodeRunner-MSDOS-TurboPascal/README.md

 This game was developed in [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal) to run under MS-Dos in MCGA or VGA mode to take advantage of the many (256) colors available at the time.

-It's possible that these programs is compilable with [Free Pascal](https://www.freepascal.org) but I haven't tried.
+It's possible that this program is compilable with [Free Pascal](https://www.freepascal.org) but I haven't tried.
 Units not supplied can be found in the [DeveloppeurPascal/librairies-TurboPascal](https://github.com/DeveloppeurPascal/librairies-TurboPascal) repository.
 If any are missing, please let me know so that I can add them.

 You'll find the binaries (8 bits) and dependencies in the “release” folder.
 This is the September 19, 1993 version.
 You can only run it on an MS-Dos emulator, Windows 3.x or 95.
 There's no point in trying it on Windows beyond these versions.